uezo/ChatdollKit/manual.md

 - Id: Key to indentify this state.
 - UserId: User's Id who owns this state.
-- Timestamp: Last update date and time.
+- UpdatedAt: Last update date and time.
 - IsNew: Newly created or get from store
 - Topic: Topic of conversation
     - Name: Name
     - Status: Status
     - IsFirstTurn: First turn or not.
-    - IsFinished: Conversation is finished or not.
-Default is `true`.
-Set `false` in your skill if you want to keep topic in next turn.
     - Priority: Priority to determine to continue this topic in comparison with `Intent.Priority`.
-    - RequiredRequestType: Request type in next turn that the skill requires.
 - Data: Key-value data of this topic.
 This data is available as long as the topic continues.

 The usage of `Topic.Status` is like below.